adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 8. Automated functional testing

 Whilst you can use Selenium (and other equivalents) to test SPAs, extra effort is required to handle timeouts of XHR calls because there is no signal to Selenium that an XHR call has finished, like there is when a (real) page finishes loading.
 This leads to more questions and problems; *How long should the timeout be?
 What happens if it takes longer than normal?* The test execution will likely be slower too.

+## 9. It's going to fail

+[Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) Wrong.
+It's going to fail and because as SPAs *depend* on many different Javascript enhancements, when it does fail it will fail in a fatal way as they tend not to [conform to Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/).

 ## Summary